 - Corporate credit unions may join the CLF as an Agent member.
 To become an Agent, a corporate credit union must purchase membership capital stock on behalf of the credit union members in their Agent group that are not already Regular members.

-- During the CARES Act effective period, a corporate credit union is temporarily eligible to also join the CLF as a Regular member.
+- A corporate credit union is temporarily eligible to also join the CLF as a Regular member.
 As a temporary Regular member, a corporate credit union may borrow to meet its own liquidity needs.
 This provision became effective with the implementation of the CARES Act on March 27, 2020 and will sunset on December 31, 2020.
 The NCUA made a corresponding change in NCUA regulations § 725.4 (opens new window) to clarify that a corporate credit union may join for its own needs by meeting the Regular membership requirements.

 How does a credit union terminate CLF membership?